 Who is eligible?

 - Eligible applicants include junior investigators who have either completed their first terminal research degree or medical residency within the last ten years from the concept proposal deadline, and who have a faculty or equivalent position in good standing at an academic institution or have a comparable position in a not for profit organization or institution with a primary mission of research.

 - Both domestic and international investigators are encouraged to apply.

-- Application for these awards will be a two stage process:
+- Application for these awards is a two stage process:

-- Concept sheets (2 pages) will be submitted by October 16, 2013 and reviewed by a Scientific Committee.
+- Concept sheets (2 pages) will be submitted in October, 2015 and reviewed by a Scientific Committee.

 - The 2010 Awards were announced at the 2010 International AIDS Conference in Vienna, Austria.
 For a list of awardees and their projects, click here.